Amulet: Diminutive Islamic amulets

 Diminutive amulets made in the medieval Mediterranean Islamic world include prayers executed with a block print or die (tarsh).
 Through folding, these miniature paper amulets are often even further reduced in size in order to fit into a tiny wearable box or tubular pendant cases.
 In other cases, however, these protective objects remain fully loyal to the book format as miniature Qur'ans, protected by illuminated metal cases.

 In the Aga Khan Museum, Toronto, rests an example of an Egyptian block printed amulet, made during the tenth or eleventh century.
 Here, one can notice the minuscule ink on paper script of the size of 7.2 x 5.5 cm.
 Its text's final line is a verse from the Qur'an that proclaims: 'So God will safeguard you from them.
 He is All-Hearing and All-Knowing' (Qur.
 20:46).
 A tension is therefore created between the idea of Allah as protector and the amulet as a material item that encapsulates and transmits this divine energy.

 Amulets and talismanic objects were used by early Muslims to appeal to God in the first instance.
 In this respect, these early Islamic amulets differ substantially from Byzantine, Roman, early Iranian, and other pre-Islamic magic which addressed demonic forces or spirits of the dead.
 The main function of amulets was to ward off misfortune, "evil eye", and the jinn.
 They were meant to promote health, longevity, fertility, and potency.

 Despite regional variations, what unites these objects is that they are characterized by the use of particular and distinctive vocabulary of writings and symbols.
 These can appear in a multitude of combinations.
 The important elements to these amulets are the 'magic'vocabulary used and the heavy implementation of the Qur'an.
 The regional variations of these amulets each are unique; however, they are tied together through the Quranic inscriptions, images of Muhammad, astrological signs, and religious narratives.

 Such text amulets were originally housed within a lead case imprinted with surat al-Ikhlas (Qur. n2: 1-4), a verse that instructs the worshipper to proclaim God's sanctity.
 As seen in a diverse range of block printed amulets, the lead case should include lugs, which allowed the tiny package to be either sewn onto clothing or suspended from the owner's body.
 These modest containers were, most likely, kept sealed shut, their printed contents therefore invisible to a possessor who perhaps was not wealthy enough to purchase a non-serialised, handwritten amulet.

+Hinduism

+Tawiz worn by Hindus often bears the sacred Om symbol.